codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 <br>

+-->

 #### GitOps: Restricted Git Sources for enhanced application deployment

-We have added a new type of Git Source to GitOps Runtimesto deliver enhanced control and precision over application deployment within multi-tenant environments!
+We have added a new type of Git Source to GitOps Runtimes to deliver enhanced control and precision over application deployment within multi-tenant environments!
 Welcome to Restricted Git Sources in Codefresh!

 Restricted Git Sources empower organizations managing multiple development teams to deploy applications for various customers on a shared cluster.
 By being able to configure the Application Projects and the namespaces to which to deploy the applications, Restricted Git Sources allow precise control over which teams can create specific applications and dictate their deployment destinations.